Tuszy/phygital-smart-contract/README.md

    4. Mint PhygitalAsset token with the prepared data

 ### Steps to verify ownership of **PhygitalAsset** after transfer
-   1. Retrieve phygital address (e.g. from NFC tag or QR code) and hash it to get the phygital id
+   1. Retrieve phygital address (e.g. from NFC tag or QR code)
    2. Sign your universal profile address concatenated with the current phygital nonce with the private key of the phygital
    3. Verify PhygitalAsset token ownership with the prepared data